Apollo

 ORIGIN STORY

-Apollo came about when Emily was reading about the life of Paul the Octopus (an animal oracle who famously predicted the World Cup results in 2010) and Ellen was listening to a podcast about the last days of the oracle at Delphi.
-We decided that it would be interesting to write about the rise and fall of an animal oracle at an aquarium.
-With a combination of interests including marine biology, existential philosophy, the growth of personality cults, and the interplay of comedy and tragedy, the story began to take shape.
-The show was written straddling the 2016 election, which made several of these issues (such as the personality cults of Apollo and Zaztro, environmentalism, the collision of power and money, and the basic question of who are we as a community) much more prescient.
-We wanted to tell stories of those that do not normally get to appear front and centre, those who live on the fringes, those who possess “otherness,” including those who are not even human.
+Ellen and Emily met at New York University’s MFA musical theatre writing program, and wrote Apollo as their thesis piece. in the summer of 2016, Emily was reading about the life of Paul the Octopus (an animal oracle who famously predicted the World Cup results in 2010) and Ellen was listening to a podcast about the last days of the oracle at Delphi.
+They decided that it would be interesting to write about the death of an oracle ..and all its philosophical ramifications.
+The show was written straddling the 2016 US election, which made several of its themes (personality cults, the collision of power and money, humanity’s questionable power over nature, existentialist philosophy, and the basic question of who are we as a community) much more prescient.
+In the years since that first draft, these issues have only increased — some to a terrifyingly specific degree — Ukraine, the pandemic, and the continued rise of facism around the world.

 Development History

-National Music Theater Conference, Eugene O’Neill Theater Center, Waterford, CT
+National Music Theater Conference, Eugene O’Neill Theater Center, Waterford, CT(2020) Finalist

-Live & In Color Musical Theatre Development Award, Salem, CT
+Live & In Color Musical Theatre Development Award, Salem, CT(2019) Semi-Finalist

 Conceived at NYU Tisch Graduate Musical Theater Writing Program, New York